Back to Song Library

 Can I play Grenadiers March on this page?

 Yes.
-This Grenadiers March page keeps the fingering chart, 2/4 phrase layout, and E note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Grenadiers March page keeps the fingering chart, 2/4 phrase layout, and E note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Grenadiers March?
+Should I use letter notes or numbered notes for Grenadiers March?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.